lueschem/lueschem.github.io/_posts/2023-11-03-Monitoring-an-IoT-Fleet.md

     add hostname ${HOSTNAME}
 ```

-The host name can be used to determine the origin of the data set when retrieving data from the InfluxDB database.
+The hostname can be used to determine the origin of the data set when retrieving data from the InfluxDB database.

 The `throttle` filter ensures that the cloud does not suffer from a DDoS attack if systemd services constantly report
 problems: